aldenbro/dhall-tutorial/dhall-scenario/finish.md

-Good job, you are now a Dhall expert!
+Good job, you have finished the tutorial!